7 Top Drag & Drop Page Builder Plugins for WordPress

 Dropping in the modules doesn’t take a long time even on a slow computer/connection/bad server.

 Moving onto the frontend builder, the interface becomes a lot more pleasing.
-Although the modules don’t change, just the fact that you can see how everything looks from the minute you change it, is a big deal.
+Although the modules don’t change, just the fact that you can see how everything looks in real-time as you make changes is a huge deal.
+It makes it easy to quickly assess your design choices and make sure it looks the way you want it to without going back and forth.

 Interface

-Another great thing is that you can easily switch view modes from computer, to mobile or tablet.
+Another great thing is that you can easily switch view modes from computer to mobile or tablet to see what it looks like on different devices.

 Pros